 'Nexus' aims to provide an engaging visual reminder of this significant global problem.
 By inviting the public to interact with the information, 'Nexus' seeks to present the data on a human scale.

-After touring to Shanghai, Taipei, and most recently Art Basel in Hong Kong (29 – 31 March 2019), the latest iteration of Nexus sees the installation re-programmed for display at UBS' office in Broadgate, London with enhanced AQI data from additional locations worldwide.
+After touring to Shanghai, Taipei, and Hong Kong, the latest iteration of the installation was re-programmed for display at UBS' office in Broadgate, London with enhanced AQI data from additional locations worldwide.